otsimo-archive/aac/README.md

-# Otsimo AAC SPECS App
+# Otsimo AAC PECS App

 An app that helps kids with autism to compose phrases.